 Check in to your hotel Friday evening.
 Don’t know where to stay?
 We’ve got plenty of local hotels, all close to the Link Light Rail, that offer “touchdown” packages for games.
 Once you’re checked in, you’re probably going to be about ready for dinner.
 Fancy yourself a carnivore?
 Sharp’s Roasthouse in SeaTac is the place for you.
 They’ve got delicious prime rib, BBQ pulled pork, seafood and more.
 There’s no way you’re leaving this place hungry.

 Saturday should be a free day (we’re assuming the game is on Sunday) so you’ll have plenty of time to see the sights in Seattle Southside.
-If you’re staying in SeaTac, you should take advantage of the FREE shuttle to Westfield Southcenter, the largest shopping center in the state.
+Start your day off at Westfield Southcenter, the largest shopping center in the state.
 You’ll find plenty of boutiques and big box stores here and if you need to gear up for the game, there’s a Seattle Team Shop with everything you need.

 After lunch, take the escalator up to Round 1 for some bowling, gaming, and karaoke.
 This entertainment megaplex offers a good time for everyone and it’s easy to spend more than you’d like trying to rescue the tsum tsums from their claw machine dungeon, but when you’ve finally had your fill, take a trip across the street to California Pizza Kitchen for dinner.
 CPK offers plenty of mouthwatering dinner options (not just pizza) and a great selection of unique drinks from the bar.
 Once you’ve had enough cheese and marinara to satisfy your appetite, you should probably call it a night to get a good night’s sleep before the game.

 After the game, simply hop back on the light rail and return to your hotel.
-If you’re still hungry, take the Westfield shuttle one more time and grab some dinner at the Cheesecake Factory.
+If you’re still hungry, head back to Westfield Southcenter to grab some dinner at the Cheesecake Factory.
 Because nothing caps off a day of football like a slice of salted caramel or lemon meringue cheesecake.
 Go Hawks!